-Note: An SLA (Service Level Agreement) is a formal definition of an information system's performance goals.
+(i) An SLA (Service Level Agreement) is a formal definition of an information system's performance goals.
 Within Precise, an SLA consists of clauses corresponding to various system activities.
 After you define a system's SLA, you can analyze SLA compliance and isolate breaches to identify their causes.

 Poor service is the sum of the SLA Breach and SLA Near-Breach counters.

-Table 9-6 SQL Server Activity by Database field
+Table 9-6 SOL Server Activit v bv Database field 00110111001110 ,~, Butubuse netu

 Field Description Database The names of the SQL Server databases within SQL-Server instances.
 Response Times (Summed) Displays the elapsed time from when a request is received by the server to the time a response is sent back to the computer that made the request.
 The response time is measured on the server-side.
 Work Times (Summed) Displays the sum of the processing time spent in the local database.
 Remote DB Times (Summed) Displays the time the SQL statement waited for a response from the remote database.
 Response Time (Avg) Displays the average time that elapsed from when a request is received by the server to the time a response is sent back to the computer that made the request.
 The response time is measured on the server-side.
 Work Time (Avg) Displays the average processing time spent in the local database.
 Remote DB Time (Avg) Displays the average time the SQL statement waited for a response from the remote database.
 Executions Displays the number of times an SQL statement was executed.
 SLA Breach Displays the percentage of SQL Server programs with SLA settings that did not meet SQL Server programs' SLAs (as defined by the breach thresholds settings).
 SLA Near-Breach Displays the percentage of SQL Server programs with SLA settings that are close to their SQL Server programs' SLAs (as defined by the near-breach thresholds settings).
+SLA OK Displays the percentage of SQL Server programs with SLA settings that did meet the SQL Server programs' SLA.